- Your subsidy eligibility depends on your income, but for 2021 and 2022, there’s no longer an income cutoff at 400% of FPL.

 What exactly is a Silver plan?

-In the exchanges, insurers offer Bronze, Silver, Gold and Platinum plans.
+In the exchanges, insurers offer Bronze, Silver, Gold and–in a few areas–Platinum plans.
 (Catastrophic plans are also available to young adults and people with hardship exemptions, although subsidies are not available on catastrophic plans).
-All must cover the ten benefits that Congress decided are “essential” (outpatient care, emergency services, hospitalization, maternity and newborn care, mental health and substance abuse disorder services, behavioral health treatment, prescription drugs, rehabilitative services, laboratory services, preventative care and pediatric services, including oral and vision care for children.)
+All must cover the ACA’s essential health benefits, and cannot refuse to cover you or charge you more because you suffer from a pre-existing condition.

 How to calculate your subsidy in four easy steps